5 Apps You Should Self-Host Right Now (And How)

 Post-Deploy Setup

-2. Create your account and add your site
+2. Make an account and add your site

 <script defer data-domain="yourdomain.com" src="https://analytics.yourdomain.com/js/script.js"></script>